Sienci-Labs/Resources/lmmk2/advanced/lmk2-stepper-driver-current.md

 ---
-title: ytsb Stepper Driver Current
+title: Stepper Driver Current
 menu_order: 5
-post_status: draft
+post_status: publish
 post_excerpt: This guide is for the LongMill Benchtop CNC.
 Adjust the current going to the motors on the Longboard control board, through the potentiometers on the drivers.
 post_date: 2022-03-18 00:13:00
 taxonomy: